Skip to main content

 What should I avoid while taking venetoclax?

-Avoid receiving a "live" vaccine.
-The vaccine may not work as well while you are using venetoclax.
+Avoid receiving a "live" vaccine while receiving venetoclax because the vaccine may not work as well.
 Live vaccines include measles, mumps, rubella (MMR), rotavirus, typhoid, yellow fever, varicella (chickenpox), and zoster (shingles).

-Grapefruit, starfruit, and Seville oranges may interact with venetoclax and lead to unwanted side effects.
+Grapefruit, starfruit, and Seville oranges may interact with venetoclax and cause unwanted side effects.
 Avoid consuming grapefruit products, starfruit, and orange marmalades.

 What other drugs will affect venetoclax?